 “‘Lift Every Voice and Sing’” was publicly performed first as a poem as part of a celebration of Abraham Lincoln’s birthday on February 12, 1900, by 500 school children at the segregated Stanton School.
 Its principal, James Weldon Johnson, wrote the words to introduce its honored guest Booker T. Washington.
 The poem was set to music soon after by Johnson’s brother John in 1905.
 In 1919, the National Association for the Advancement of Colored People (NAACP) dubbed it ‘The Negro National Anthem.’”
 (Thanks, Wikipedia)

 YouTube has many renditions of “Lift Every Voice…” Many performers do something special with it.
 Ray Charles, the greatest piano player ever —backed by the Raelettes in pastel gospel gowns on the Dick Cavett show in 1972— modifies the words and jazzes it up, dropping the second verse.
+An abbreviated instrumental version is the theme music for W. Kaumu Bell’s great show on CNN, “The United Shades of America.”

 The ‘Star-Spangled Banner’ was first played during the seventh-inning stretch of a 1918 World Series game between the Cubs and the Red Sox in Chicago.
 US Americans were fighting in World War I and there was such patriotic fervor that Gene Debs, the antiwar Socialist who had gotten a million votes for President two years earlier, was imprisoned for sedition.
 Fans loved the hideous ballad so much that the team made it a regular feature and ticket sales went up.
 Herbert Hoover designated it “the national anthem” in 1931.